Step-By-Step Guide on How to Choose the Perfect Ballet Leotard

 Cotton Lycra: It has a matt finish.
 As well as nylon lycra, cotton lycra also offers a wide variety of colours with the same benefits.

-Metallic and Hologram: These fabrics have a light reflective quality to create a glittery or sparkly effect.
+Metallic: These fabrics have a light reflective quality to create a glittery or sparkly effect.

 Printed Fabrics: Leotards made from printed fabrics are available in prints ranging from tiger or zebra through to harlequin and rainbow.